Skip to main content

 Recognizing the Signs of Relapse

 Recovery is a process and often includes signs of relapse.
 In fact, over three-quarters of those who complete treatment relapse within the first year following completion of treatment.
 Addiction treatment professionals advise making a relapse prevention plan to recognize the signs of early relapse after completing treatment is an essential tool.
+For this reason, family and friends must also have an education concerning relapse prevention to support the loved one struggling to stay sober.

 Understanding Why Relapse Occurs